Farm Management and Record-Keeping: Principles and Importance

 5. Revision questions

-Farm Management and Record-Keeping: Key Principles and Importance
+Farm Management and Record-Keeping: Key Principles and Importance in Agriculture

 Farm management plays a crucial role in ensuring the efficiency and profitability of agricultural activities.
 A well-managed farm relies on accurate record-keeping to track progress, plan for the future, and make informed decisions.
 In this hall, we will study the principles of farm management, the importance of farm records, and the different types of records every farmer should maintain.